burakalatas/ReservationProject-.NetCore7.0/README.md

 # ReservationProject-.NetCore7.0
-In this project I am going to create a reservation website.
+In this project I created a reservation website.

 I used some technologies in this project:
 - n-tier architecture